Gout treatment · Zyloprim, Aloprim

 Diet matters but only some

 Purine-rich foods (red meat, organ meats, beer, certain seafood) raise uric acid, but for most patients dietary changes alone bring uric acid down by less than 1 mg/dL.
-Drug therapy is usually the lever that actually moves the needle.
+Drug therapy is usually the lever that actually moves it.

 Adherence and gradual titration

 Allopurinol is started low and titrated up over weeks to months.
 If you're early in titration, the urate isn't going to be at target yet, and that's expected.
-Patience matters.
+It takes time.

-ABCG2 is a transporter that moves urate out of cells.
+ABCG2 ABCG2 is a transporter that moves urate out of cells.
 The Q141K variant (rs2231142) reduces transporter function.
 Carriers have higher baseline serum urate and a smaller response to standard allopurinol doses.
-The variant is most common in East Asian populations but is also present in other populations at meaningful frequencies.
+The variant is most common in East Asian populations but is present in other populations at meaningful frequencies as well.

-ABCG2 reduced-function carriers may need higher allopurinol doses (often 600 to 800 mg daily) to reach target urate, or a switch to febuxostat.
+ABCG2 reduced-function carriers often need higher allopurinol doses (commonly 600 to 800 mg daily) to reach target urate, or a switch to febuxostat.
 Febuxostat works through the same enzyme target but is less dependent on ABCG2-mediated urate transport.

 Most useful when allopurinol is failing to bring urate to target despite reasonable dose escalation.
-Knowing your ABCG2 status helps your prescriber decide whether to push the dose higher or switch to a different drug.
+Knowing your ABCG2 status helps your prescriber decide between pushing the dose higher and switching to a different drug.

 1. Check your most recent serum urate.
-If it's not below 6 mg/dL, the dose probably needs to be higher before concluding the drug isn't working.
+If it's not below 6 mg/dL, the dose probably needs to come up before you conclude the drug isn't working.

 2. If you're already at 600 mg or higher and urate is still above target, ABCG2 reduced-function status is a likely explanation.
-Febuxostat is a logical next step.
+Febuxostat is a reasonable next step.

-3. Talk to your prescriber about whether the current allopurinol dose is right for you.
-Many patients are under-dosed because the prescriber stopped at 300 mg without checking urate.
+3. Talk to your prescriber about whether your current allopurinol dose is right for you.
+A lot of patients are under-dosed because the prescriber stopped at 300 mg without checking urate.

 Is febuxostat better than allopurinol?

 Febuxostat works through the same enzyme target (xanthine oxidase) and tends to be similarly effective at lowering urate.
-It does not require ABCG2 transport, so it's often a good choice for ABCG2 reduced-function patients.
-Cardiovascular safety has been a concern in some trials, so it's typically reserved for patients who can't take allopurinol.
+It doesn't require ABCG2 transport, so it's often a good choice for ABCG2 reduced-function patients.
+Cardiovascular safety has been a concern in some trials, so it's usually reserved for patients who can't take allopurinol.

 Does Gene2Rx test for HLA-B*58:01?

 No. Gene2Rx does not currently test HLA alleles.
-HLA-B*58:01 is associated with severe allopurinol skin reactions and is offered as a separate test by clinical pharmacogenetic laboratories, particularly recommended for patients of East Asian, South Asian, or African ancestry before starting allopurinol.
+HLA-B*58:01 is associated with severe allopurinol skin reactions and is offered as a separate test by clinical pharmacogenetic laboratories.
+It's particularly recommended for patients of East Asian, South Asian, or African ancestry before starting allopurinol.

 Why am I still having gout flares on allopurinol?

-If serum urate is consistently below 6 mg/dL, flares should reduce over months but can still happen during the initial mobilization of urate from joints.
+If serum urate is consistently below 6 mg/dL, flares should taper off over months, but they can still happen during the initial mobilization of urate from joints.
 If urate is above 6 mg/dL, the dose is too low.
 NSAID or colchicine prophylaxis during the first 6 months of allopurinol is standard to reduce mobilization flares.

 Get Your Report Now